Andrew Mountbatten-Windsor loses final military title six weeks after royal role ended

 :: Commodore-in-Chief of the Fleet Air Arm

-These honorary commands had reflected Andrew's long-standing association with Britain's Armed Forces, and their removal in 2022 was seen as the first clear sign that his royal role was irretrievable.
+These honorary commands had reflected Andrew's long-standing association with the Armed Forces, and their removal in 2022 was seen as the first clear sign that his royal role was irretrievable.

-By formally stripping him of his titles, King Charles has now closed the final chapter on his brother's public standing – a move both symbolic and constitutional, underscoring the King's determination to protect the integrity of the monarchy.
+By formally stripping him of his titles in November, King Charles closed the final chapter on his brother's public standing – a move both symbolic and constitutional, underscoring the King's determination to protect the integrity of the monarchy.

-Andrew will henceforth be known as Andrew Windsor Mountbatten.
-He has also been ordered to leave Royal Lodge, the 30-bedroom home on the Windsor Estate he has lived in with his ex-wife Sarah Ferguson for over two decades.
+Andrew is now known as Andrew Mountbatten-Windsor.
+He has also been ordered to leave Royal Lodge, the 30-bedroom home on the Windsor Estate he has lived in with his ex-wife Sarah Ferguson for more than two decades.